NoelFB/mywebsite/source/posts/06_making_games_in_2025/index.md

 ## Miscellaneous thoughts

 - **What about Godot?**<br/>If you're in the position to want the things a larger game engine provides, I definitely think [Godot](https://godotengine.org/) is the best option.
 That it is open-source and community-maintained eliminates a lot of the issues I have with other proprietary game engines, but it still isn't usually the way I want to make games.
 I do intend to play around with it in the future for some specific ideas I have.
-- **What about 3D?**<br/>I think that using big engines definitely have more of a place for 3D games - but even so for any kind of 3D project I want to do, I would roll my own little framework.
+- **What about 3D?**<br/>I think that using big engines definitely has more of a place for 3D games - but even so for any kind of 3D project I want to do, I would roll my own little framework.
 I want to make highly stylized games that do not require very modern tech, and I have found that to be fairly straight forward (for example, we made [Celeste 64](https://github.com/exok/celeste64) without very much prior 3D knowledge in under 2 weeks).

 	![Celeste 64 screenshot]({{path}}/celeste64.jpeg)
 	*<center>Celeste 64 Screenshot</center>*